FunderburkM/TickingPluginDocs/README.md

 Go to Content Folder -> All.
 It should appear as either `CM_Tick_Module Content` or `Mono Tick Content`.
 If it doesn't show up after enabling the plugin and restarting the project, check that the correct show option is enabled in the content browser settings panel.

+Whether you need to choose Show Engine Content or Show Plugin Content depends on:

+* Show Plugin Content if the plugin is in `/YourProject/Plugins/CM_Tick_Module`
+* Show Engine Content otherwise if in `/TheEngine/Plugins/Marketplace/CM_Tick_Module`.

 ![Image](/Resources/MT_ContentBrowser.png)

 You can check the sample testing content here.
 It spawns 2000 instances of the default testing actor and ticks them using mono tick instead of the engine's default ticking process: